-A secure way to solve this problem is to use the capabilities of the Linux kernel, as described in the section called "Proactive defense".
-The capability of interest here is called CAP\LINUX\IMMUTABLE: if you remove it from the capabilities bounding set (using for example the command lcap CAP\LINUX\IM-MUTABLE) it won't be possible to change any 'a' or 'i' attribute on your system anymore, even by the superuser !
+A secure way to solve this problem is to use the capabilities of the Linux kernel, as described in ########.
+The capability of interest here is called CAP_LINUX_IMMUTABLE: if you remove it from the capabilities bounding set (using for example the command lcap CAP_LINUX_IMMUTABLE) it won't be possible to change any 'a' or 'i' attribute on your system anymore, even by the superuser !
 A complete strategy could be as follows:

-- Set the attributes 'a' and 'i' on any file you want; - Add the command lcap CAP\LINUX\IMMUTABLE (as well as lcap CAP\SYS\MODULE, as suggested in the section called "Proactive defense") to one of the startup scripts; - Set the 'i' attribute on this script and other startup files, as well as on the lcap binary itself; - Execute the above command manually (or reboot your system to make sure everything works as planned).
+- Set the attributes 'a' and 'i' on any file you want; - Set the 'i' attribute on this script and other startup files, as well as on the lcap binary itself; - Execute the above command manually (or reboot your system to make sure everything works as planned).